carbynestack/nettle/enhancements/0055-Federated-Learning.md

 #### Data Conversion

-In the flow described above, data has to be converted between NumPy NdArrays and MP-SPDZ `sfix` values.
+In the flow described above, data has to be converted between NumPy NdArrays and MP-SPDZ `sfloat` values.
 This will probably be ML framework specific.
 We might go for PyTorch first.
 In that case the datatype stored in NdArrays is probably `torch.float32`.

 ### Missing pieces